envirover/spldocs/pages/nvi/nvi.md

 The NVI software suite includes firmware for the autopilot companion computer [NVI RadioRoom](nviradioroom.html) and
 a TCP/IP server application [NVI GroundControl](nvigroundcontrol.html).

-NVI not simply transmits messages between autopilot and ground control stations, it also filters and aggregates data to support communication over high latency and low bandwidth networks.
+NVI not simply transmits messages between autopilots and ground control stations, it also filters and aggregates data to support communication over high latency and low bandwidth networks.